Menu ☰

 His Army effects and a War Gratuity of £12 went to his father Owen Williams.
 No pension card has been found, as Owen was living away from home when he enlisted and had no dependents.

 In 1919 his father provided information on living relatives.
 His four brothers are living at home with their father at Bryn Awel: William 34, John 25, Oliver 22, and Oswald 12.
 His married sister Dorothy Roberts, 31, is also living in Pwll Glas.
-His mother is not listed as living; it is not known when she died.
+His mother is not listed as living but she appears again on the 1921 Census.

 Owen Lloyd Williams is commemorated on the Ruthin School Memorial.